Lee-moran/job_finder/README.md

 Python Validation (PEP8)

-# Bugs

 # Reference
 code institute - moments project youtube react-bootsrap

 ## Frameworks, Libraries, Programs and Technologies Used
-Django 3.2: Framework used to add structure to the platform Django AllAuth used to provide enhanced user account functionality Django templating language used to insert data from the database into the sites pages
+- Django 3.2: Framework used to add structure to the platform
+- Django AllAuth used to provide enhanced user account functionality
+- Django templating language used to insert data from the database into the sites pages
-Bootstrap: Framework used to add structure and responsiveness Favicon Generator: Used to create favicon used on the website
+- Bootstrap: Framework used to add structure and responsiveness
+- Favicon Generator: Used to create favicon used on the website
-GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes
+- GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod
+- Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes
-Git: Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub
+- Git: Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub
-AmIResponsive: Used to generate mockup image lucid.app: Used to generate wireframes
+- AmIResponsive: Used to generate mockup image
+- lucid.app: Used to generate wireframes